Former DOJ official urges pro sports leagues to create internal watchdog to police illegal gambling

 Games involving the following teams were allegedly rigged or impacted, investigators say: North Carolina A&T, Towson, Abilene Christian, Alabama State, Butler, DePaul, Duquesne, East Carolina, Florida Atlantic, Fordham, Georgetown, Kennesaw State, Kent State, La Salle, McNeese State, Nicholls State, Ohio University, St. Louis University, St. John's, SUNY Buffalo, Tulane and Western Michigan University.

-An attorney for Shell did not immediately respond to requests for comment about the accusations against him.
+An attorney for Shell would not comment when reached by CBS News.

 In response to the case, NCAA President Charlie Baker issued a statement which, in part, said the revelations were "not entirely new information to the NCAA."